 The University of Minnesota Herbarium (MIN) is located in the Biological Sciences Center 0.9 miles from the museum and houses close to a million specimens.
 The record of historic flora of the Upper Midwest (including the Dakotas, Wisconsin, and southwestern Ontario) is among the best in the United States.
 Other significant historical collections include circumboreal and arctic flora, historic Pacific Island flora, early Amazonian flora, and early California plants.
 Our herbarium collections continue to expand with new specimens, particularly from the Minnesota Biological Survey (Minnesota Department of Natural Resources) and a tropical rain forest research program in Papua New Guinea from curator George Weiblen.

 Ice cream and brewery purchases not incuded.
 The trip will finish at the Surly Brewery just off the campus.

-Trip Leaders: Daniel Stanton and Holy Menninger
+Trip Leaders: Daniel Stanton and Holly Menninger